 Forest School first originated in Scandinavia in the 1950s and was modelled on an ancient Nordic philosophy 'friluftsliv', which translates to, living in the open air with a connection with nature.
 This was later adopted by the UK in the 1990s, and has since become widely accepted across the UK as a valuable alternative mode of learning for all ages.
-It has also spread to many parts of the world including Australia.
+It has also spread to many parts of the world including USA, Australia, Japan, Canada, Germany, New Zealand and Switzerland, to name a few.
 The outdoor setting naturally captures the interest of children and they are intrinsically motivated to learn and grow.
 We harness that natural urge, and adopt a child led way of teaching.
 Because of this, we make learning fun as it is led by the child and we do not have to try and capture the child's attention.

 Safety is emphasised in the Forest School practice as we believe in creating a safe space for children to play.
 Focus is placed on observing children’s learning styles and schemas, where we will note down their behaviour traits to chart their progress.

 Forest School is a long-term process of frequent, regular sessions in a nature environment, rather than a one off visit.
 Planning, adaptation, observations and reviewing are integral elements of Forest School.